Hawazma tribe: Socio-economic factors: pastoralism and agriculture

 When Hawazma families lose their herds they settle.
 Generally, Hawazma settled in villages or established villages from southern parts of Al Obeid city in Northern Kordofan to Talodi city in South Kordofan.
 Those who settled in northern border of South Kordofan or Southern border of North Kordofan are mostly Gumaiyya, including: Gumaiyya Kilaibab, Gumaiyya Al Hussienat, and Gumaiyya Matrafia, in addition to other Hawazma Oulad Gaboush and Dar Niayylie.
 These subtribes intermarried with Bidaria and Mosabaat and other Kordofanian tribes.
 Their lifestyle closely resembles the Kordofanian tribes.
 Mostly engaged in raising crops and cattle.
 Notably their Hawazma Arabic Accent is inclined to include Kordofanian Arabic accents.
 Similarly, they adopted a way of cultivation, crop tending, and harvesting similar to those other Kordofanian tribes.
 They used a long-handled spade called Jarrieh and Saloqqa, they tend their farm while standing, not similar to those of Hawazma deep in South Kordofan who tend while they are sitting on their heels.
 Their crops include: millet, watermelon, groundnuts, sesame and hibiscus.

 Those who settled in the middle of South Kordofan in Kadugli and its suburb, include: Gumaiyya Nafar Balal, Gumaiyya Nafar Ayyad, Gumaiyya Nafar Adam and others.
 These who settled around the Deling city and its suburb are mostly Hawazma Dar Niayylie.
 Both groups have adopted the mainstream Hawazma way of life and their Hawazma Arabic accents.
 In terms of agricultural practices, they grow sorghum, sesame, cotton and okra.
 They mostly use tools such as Sollucab for seeding and Antabab and axe for clearing shrubs and trees.
 Mostly cultivate by uprooting grasses with their bare hands.
 These are among the most victimized Hawazma during this civil wars.

 On the southern parts of South Kordofan, settled Hawazma Al Rawawqa.
-Al Rawawqa subtribe embodies large subsubtribal diversity.
+Al Rawawqa subtribe embodies large subtribal diversity.
 Among the most prevalent are Rawawqa Oulad Nuba.
 These are group of Hawazma who most resembles Nuba in most of their living habits and agricultural practices.
 They cultivate with Jarrieh a Nuba developed tool, tend while sitting on their heels.
 Mostly grow sorghum, sesame, and groundnuts and gather wild okra.
 Again these are among the most victimized Hawazma in the region.

 On the eastern side of South Kordofan, lives Hawazma Darbettie, now separated from those living central South Kordofan, due to geographic distance.

 On the western parts of South Kordofan, no Hawazma live their, it is found our cousins: Messiria, Humr, Rezeigat, Ta'isha and Habbaniya.
 They have similar lifestyles as Hawazma, and only differentiated by their phonetic accents of Arabic language.